Try not to do this

 Let’s assume that a person begins dating a pair of identical twins, and that he or she spends the same amount of time with each of them.
 Even in that situation, it’s not realistic to expect both relationships to develop at the same rate and in the same way.
 Relationships, like people, are individuals, and it simply isn’t realistic to think that a relationship with two different people will turn out the same.

-People will sometimes seek to do this because they feel that it will protect them from insecurity or jealousy—“I feel threatened when my partner has an emotionally intimate relationship, but if the person my partner is involved with has the same relationship with me, I won’t feel left out, so I won’t feel threatened.”
+People will sometimes do this because they feel that it will protect them from insecurity or jealousy—“I feel threatened when my partner has an emotionally intimate relationship, but if the person my partner is involved with has the same relationship with me, I won’t feel left out, so I won’t feel threatened.”
 The better approach, I think, is to create a relationship that is inclusive rather than exclusive, but that does not rely on an impossible goal like “anyone new must date both of us and must develop the same kind of relationship with both of us.”
 Inclusiveness does not have to mean “two relationships that are the same”; indeed, it is possible to construct inclusive relationships in which the new person is only romantically involved with one member of an existing couple, but has developed a strong friendship with the other.

 And while we’re at it, the second mistake people make along these lines: